 3.2.4 Define the Study Area Boundaries

 Step 4 of the DQO process is to define the boundaries of the Study Area.
-The boundary of the Downgradient Study Area for the RI is shown on Figure 1 and includes an approximately 3.5-mile stretch of the LVW.
+The boundary of the Downgradient Study Area is shown on Figure 1 and includes an approximately 3.5-mile stretch of the LVW.